 STEP 7: Reapply the Top Dressing as Needed

-And finally, the last step to your level backyard is to top dress the topsoil mixture if you feel like the first layer is not enough or visible anymore.
+And finally, the last step on how to level a yard is to top-dress the topsoil mixture.
+This is if you feel like the first layer is not enough or visible anymore.

 As discussed above in Step 5, after evenly spreading the mix for the first time, you might think that there is a need for another layer to completely level your backyard.

 In that case, repeat the steps mentioned above and add another layer to your turf.